orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
 My research interests include Speech Processing, Behavioral Signal Processing, Speech/Audio Forensics, Multimedia Forensics, Source Model Attribution, and Biometrics.
-My PhD thesis revolves around "Adapting Foundation Models for Behavioral and Forensic Analysis."
+My PhD thesis revolves around "Analysis and Adaptation of Foundation Models for Behavioral and Forensic Applications."

 ---